1. Email Marketing

 Article’s pre-sale email

-This email by Article does have a similar approach to Flings but instead of making people start purchasing right away with an early sale, they make them wait until the start of next week.
+This email by Article takes a similar approach to Flings, but instead of making people start purchasing right away with an early sale, they make them wait until the beginning of next week.

-This is a great way of notifying people as buying furniture is a bigger decision compared to snacks; hence this acts as a notification to motivate their subscribers to think of what they need to buy.
-Its also a good way to get customers interested in your products.
+This is a great way of notifying people of the upcoming sale.
+Since buying furniture is a bigger decision than buying snacks, this acts as a notification to motivate their subscribers to think of what they need to buy.
+It’s also a good way to get customers interested in your products.

 Orangewood Guitars Black Friday email